-Throughout her professional career, Sara was involved in the preparation of several master planning and urban design projects.
-Sara has also been the project lead and primary investigator of several projects throughout her Ph.D. study.
-An example of these projects is the preparation of a shade audit instrument for Denver residential neighborhoods that was funded by the Colorado Department of Public Health and Environment.
-Another example is examining The Role of the Bicycle Master Plans in Advancing Built Environment Changes.
-This project was completed as a part of the Kaiser Permanente Walk and Wheel evaluation project.
+Throughout her professional career, Sara was involved in preparation of several master planning projects and urban design guidelines.
+Throughout her PhD study, she served as the project lead and primary investigator for several projects, including the preparation of a shade audit instrument for Denver residential neighborhoods funded by the Colorado Department of Public Health and Environment, and for the Role of the Bicycle Master Plans in Advancing Built Environment Changes, completed as part of Kaiser Permanente's Walk and Wheel evaluation project.

-Within the research contexts, Sara is interested in the application of community-based participatory research (CBPR) and community-engaged scholarship to generate local knowledge and integrate it into every phase of the research process.
-Her recent projects, Via Verde Westwood, and the Visual Landscape Assessment (VLA) of residential streets for walking exemplify these values and practices.
-The VLA of Residential Streets for Walking project is a part of her dissertation that examines the features of street design that affect the desirability of residential streets for walking.
+Within research contexts, Sara is interested in the application of community-based participatory research (CBPR) and community-engaged scholarship to generate local knowledge and integrate it into every phase of the research process, and her two recent projects, Via Verde Westwood, and the Visual Landscape Assessment (VLA) of Residential Streets for Walking exemplify these values and practices.
+Via Verde Westwood is a community-based planning studio project addressing public health and safety issues in Westwood, a low-income, Hispanic neighborhood in Denver.
+This project was completed in 2016.
+The VLA of Residential Streets for Walking project is a part of her dissertation, examining street design features that affect the desirability of residential streets for walking.

 Tabatabaie, S., Litt, J.S. & Crane, L.A.
 The experience of outdoor physical activity for skin cancer survivors: understanding the importance of the built and natural environments.
 J Cancer Surviv (2020). https://doi.org/10.1007/s11764-020-00889